HEALTHCARE AND MEDICAL CENTER DISASTER RECOVERY SOLUTIONS

-Earthquakes are dangerous for medical centers – we have compiled a list of 3 major things to remember during an earthquake or other disaster that can affect structural integrity.
+Earthquakes are dangerous for medical centers – we have compiled a list of 3 major things to remember during an earthquake or other disasters that can affect structural integrity.

 Seniors Return Home to State-of-the-art Quality Care

-A Skilled Senior Living, facility in Kansas sustained severe damage fro a fire, causing damage to over 15,000 square feet in the building.
+A Skilled Senior Living, facility in Kansas sustained severe damage from a fire, causing damage to over 15,000 square feet in the building.

 Emergency Response Restoration and Reconstruction

 A leading provider of skilled nursing care experienced severe damage from a fire in their Spring Hill, Kansas living facility—resulting in $2.3 million worth of damage.
 Water and soot covered more than 15,000 square feet of the building including medical equipment to care for 80 senior residents.

 Emergency services were essential to extract water, clean soot and mitigate the damage so reconstruction could begin